 The Association in Theater in Higher Education’s open-source resource for teaching performance-related disciplines online

 Also, consider whether students can complete an experiential component of your course independently and then engage in structured reflection.
-Students’ individual reflections can be exchanged over email or on Blackboard or Canvas for peer comments.
+Students’ individual reflections can be exchanged over email or on Canvas for peer comments.

 Zoom offers a number of ways for your students to participate in the lecture or group discussion.